Derek Parfit: Reasons and Persons

 Parfit contended that to be indirectly individually self-defeating and directly collectively self-defeating is not fatally damaging for S. To further bury self-interest, he exploited its partial relativity, juxtaposing temporally neutral demands against agent-centred demands.
 The appeal to full relativity raises the question whether a theory can be consistently neutral in one sphere of actualisation but entirely partial in another.
 Stripped of its commonly accepted shrouds of plausibility that can be shown to be inconsistent, self-interest can be judged on its own merits.
 While Parfit did not offer an argument to dismiss S outright, his exposition lays self-interest bare and allows its own failings to show through.
 It is defensible, but the defender must bite so many bullets that they might lose their credibility in the process.
 Thus a new theory of rationality is necessary.
 Parfit offered the "critical present aim theory", a broad catch-all that can be formulated to accommodate any competing theory.
 He constructed critical present aim to exclude self-interest as our overriding rational concern and to allow the time of action to become critically important.
 But he left open whether it should include "to avoid acting wrongly" as our highest concern.
 Such an inclusion would pave the way for ethics.
 Henry Sidgwick longed for the fusion of ethics and rationality, and while Parfit admitted that many would avoid acting irrationally more ardently than acting immorally, he could not construct an argument that adequately united the two.

 Where self-interest puts too much emphasis on the separateness of persons, consequentialism fails to recognise the importance of bonds and emotional responses that come from allowing some people privileged positions in one's life.
 If we were all pure do-gooders, perhaps following Sidgwick, that would not constitute the outcome that would maximise happiness.
 It would be better if a small percentage of the population were pure do-gooders, but others acted out of love, etc. Thus consequentialism too makes demands of agents that it initially deemed immoral; it fails not on its own terms, for it still demands the outcome that maximises total happiness, but does demand that each agent not always act as an impartial happiness promoter.
 Consequentialism thus needs to be revised as well.

 Self-interest and consequentialism fail indirectly, while common-sense morality is directly collectively self-defeating.
 (So is self-interest, but self-interest is an individual theory.)
 Parfit showed, using interesting examples and borrowing from Nashian games, that it would often be better for us all if we did not put the welfare of our loved ones before all else.
-For example, we should care not only about our kids, but everyone's kids.
+For example, we should care not only about our own children, but everyone's children.